Acero160/FirstTokenERC20/README.md

-# ConquerERC20 - An ERC20 Token with Maximum Supply Control
+# ERC20 Token with Maximum Supply Control

 This repository contains a smart contract written in Solidity for an ERC20 token called **Dubai ERC20 (DXB)**.
 The token implements custom features such as a maximum supply limit, the ability to mint and burn tokens, and leverages OpenZeppelin libraries for enhanced security and reliability.